dclchrislfrakkass/StudioRadioMobile/wp-content/plugins/complianz-gdpr/readme.txt

 With some custom css this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.

 == Change log ==
+= 2.1.8 =
+* Tweak: improve escaping of css in document html output
+* Tweak: improved Elementor and Gutenberg compatibility for youtube video activation after consent is given

 = 2.1.7 =
 * Fix: typo in block.php cause Gutenberg to fail